ranyitz/aicm/README.md

 }
 ```

-aicm automatically detects workspaces if your `package.json` contains a `workspaces` configuration:
+aicm automatically detects workspaces if your `package.json` contains a `workspaces` configuration.

 ### How It Works

-1. **Discover packages**: Automatically find all directories containing `aicm.json` files in your repository
+1. **Discover packages**: Automatically find all directories containing `aicm.json` files in your repository.
-2. **Install per package**: Install rules and MCPs for each package individually in their respective directories
+2. **Install per package**: Install rules and MCPs for each package individually in their respective directories.
-3. **Merge MCP servers**: Write a merged `.cursor/mcp.json` at the repository root containing all MCP servers from every package
+3. **Merge MCP servers**: Write a merged `.cursor/mcp.json` at the repository root containing all MCP servers from every package.

-### How It Works

-Each directory containing an `aicm.json` file is treated as a separate package with its own configuration.
+4. **Merge commands**: Write a merged `.cursor/commands/aicm/` at the repository root containing all commands from every package.

 For example, in a workspace structure like: